tscanlin/developers.optimizely.com/src/content/events/export/index.md

 ## Availability

 Currently, this feature is available to Enterprise customers; please reach out to your Customer Success Manager if you wish to utilize this feature.
+If you do not have a CSM, you may email [developers@optimizely.com](mailto:developers@optimizely.com) to verify your plan and eligibility.

 ## Technical Details